b3nj4m/hubot-slack/README.md

 #### Message to a specific room:

 Sometime, it's useful to send a message regardless of the channel's activity (like `robot.hear` or `robot.response`).
-Hubot has [`robot.messageRoom`](https://github.com/github/hubot/blob/v2.8.0/src/robot.coffee#L401-L409) available for this use case.
+Brobbot has `robot.messageRoom` available for this use case.

 Slack API uses channel ID's by default, which uses computer-friendly alphanumeric ID.
 To use the pretty names, prefix it with a hash.